Welcome to Texas Brain Injury Alliance

 Texas Brain Injury Alliance (TexasBIA) provides help, hope and a voice for Texans who have sustained a brain injury.

-TexasBIA is the only Texas statewide non-profit organization wholly committed to helping brain injury survivors prevail.
+TexasBIA is a statewide non-profit organization wholly committed to helping brain injury survivors prevail.
 It is one of 24 state Brain Injury Alliances chartered by the United States Brain Injury Alliance and dedicated to improving lives for individuals who live with brain injury, their families, and the professionals who serve them through awareness, prevention, advocacy, support, research, education and community engagement.

 Brain injury is not an event—it marks the start of a neurological disease that most often lasts a lifetime.
 Individuals who sustain a brain injury must have quick access to expert trauma care, followed by specialized rehabilitation and lifelong disease management to live healthy, independent and satisfying lives.